 Style types are:

-- dashed - toggles dashed line style.
-Attribute is dashed. ) for full line, 1 for dashed.
+- dashed - toggles the dashed line style.
+Attribute is dashed.
+0 for solid line, 1 for dashed.

-- dashpattern - defines dashed line style.
+- dashpattern - defines a custom dashed line style.
 Attribute is pattern and is an array.
-The numbers in the array define for how many points there is a line, the next one the pause, then line again, and so on.
+The numbers in the array define for how many points there is a line, how many points fo a pause, then how many points for a line again, and so on.
 Imagine the numbers as on/off alternating until the end of the array and then starting over.
-So <dashpattern pattern="5 1 8 1"/> defines a line length 5, pause of 1, even longer line of 8, another pause of 1 and starting over.
+So <dashpattern pattern="5 1 8 1"/> defines a line length 5, pause of 1, even longer line of 8, another pause of 1 and then starting over.

 - miterlimit - same as in SVG.
 Attribute is limit, a decimal number.
 It defines the "edginess" of line joins.
 The larger the number, the bigger spikes are allowed on sharp joins.
 The limit attribute defines the cutoff amount for spikes.